 This post probably contains affiliate links!
 That means if you click a link and purchase the product, I will get a tiny bit of compensation with no extra cost to you.
 If you want to dig deep into the legal stuff, check out our disclaimer here.

-YOU GUYS!
 How is it already nearly JUNE?
 These past months have gone by in a blink, and I cannot believe that May is almost over!
 As you get ready for the new month, I want to remind you of some expenses you might overlook in your budget.
 Check out these June budget tips and then make sure you’ve got your budget ready before the month begins!

 Hopefully, if you are planning a trip this summer, you built it into your budget a few months ago, and you have the cash to pay for it without using a credit card.
 (That’s my goal for all of my saving – never ever using a credit card again.)
 If not, it’s not too late to start.
 Make sure you know how much money you will need for your summer adventures and build that spending into your budget.

 With the end of the school year upon us (WOOOOOO – I’m a teacher by day, and WOW am I ever ready for summer break!) you might be scrambling for what to do with your kiddos during those long weeks of summer.
 I might be too late in telling you to build it into your budget because I feel like most summer camps are full by now, but if you still need it – build it in!

 I don’t want to be this person, because oh golly do I ever hate it when Costco rolls out the Christmas decor in August.
 But… we are six months out.
 And believe me when I say – the holiday season is so much more joyful when you have intentionally saved up money and can buy gifts and do fun outings without stressing about how you will pay for it.
 Think about your typical Christmas spend.
 Factor in who you buy gifts for and how much you spend.
 Don’t forget stockings.
 And all the extra food and baking supplies we go through.
 It’s a pricey time of year, and it’s better to prepare now!